 GeneCards Summary for H2AFY2 Gene

 H2AFY2 (H2A Histone Family Member Y2) is a Protein Coding gene.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Necroptosis.
-GO annotations related to this gene include protein heterodimerization activity and RNA polymerase II regulatory region sequence-specific DNA binding.
+Among its related pathways are Necroptosis and Preimplantation Embryo.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and RNA polymerase II regulatory region sequence-specific DNA binding.
 An important paralog of this gene is H2AFY.

 UniProtKB/Swiss-Prot for H2AFY2 Gene

 Variant histone H2A which replaces conventional H2A in a subset of nucleosomes where it represses transcription.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling.
 May be involved in stable X chromosome inactivation.